Dedicated to improving our understanding of digital games

 Suggested Tracks (and Track Chairs)

-FDG has always been a umbrella conference, covering a wide variety of topics without compromising the quality of the contributions.
+FDG has always been a “big tent” conference, covering a wide variety of topics without compromising the quality of the contributions.
 For this to remain true, it is important to know that the potential organizers have a broad understanding of games research, providing a platform for different fields and domains in terms of varied and comprehensive tracks.
-At the same time, in order to insure the best dissemination for the “call for paper” and best evaluation of the quality of contribution it is essential to carefully select expert track chairs that are connected with a particular research community.
+At the same time, in order to insure the best dissemination for the “call for papers” and best evaluation of the quality of contribution it is essential to carefully select expert track chairs that are connected with a particular research community.
 This will ensure successful recruitment of reviewers.
 When naming potential track chairs, please indicate whether the chair has committed or is tentative.

 Provisional Budget Plan